scala/scala/spec/index.md

 Scala has been developed from 2001 in the programming methods laboratory at EPFL.
 Version 1.0 was released in November 2003.
 This document describes the second version of the language, which was released in March 2006.
-It acts a reference for the language definition and some core library modules.
+It acts as a reference for the language definition and some core library modules.
 It is not intended to teach Scala or its concepts; for this there are [other documents](14-references.html).